Ashwin1234/React-Projects/Notes App/README.md

 # Notes app
-This is my first project using react js a Todo application using firebase
+This is my first project using react js
+Todo application using firebase